vviszard/linux-for-iot-capstone-mqtt/README.md

-# Linux for IoT Capstone Project
-### Simulated Smart Home Sensor Network using MQTT on Linux
+# Linux for IoT — Simulated MQTT Sensor Network

-> A hands-on workshop project by the **Centre of Excellence in IoT and Measurement Science**
-> Participants build a working IoT pipeline entirely on Linux using bash scripting and the MQTT protocol.
+A Linux-based IoT pipeline built entirely in bash.
+A virtual temperature sensor publishes readings to an MQTT broker every 5 seconds, and a monitor subscribes to that feed and logs critical alerts to a file — all running simultaneously on a single Linux machine.

 ---

-## What This Project Does

-By the end of this workshop, participants run two bash scripts simultaneously on their Linux VM:

-- A **virtual temperature sensor** that generates random readings every 5 seconds and publishes them to an MQTT broker
-- An **alert monitor** that receives those readings in real time and logs a `CRITICAL ALERT` to a file whenever temperature exceeds 28C

-This is the same **Publish Broker Subscribe** architecture used by AWS IoT, Azure IoT Hub, and every major commercial IoT platform built entirely from first principles in bash.
+## Overview

+This project implements the core pub/sub architecture that underlies most real-world IoT systems.
+Instead of physical hardware, a bash script simulates the sensor by generating random temperature values.
+The broker (Mosquitto) routes messages between the publisher and subscriber exactly as it would in a production deployment.

 ```
-temp_sensor.sh Mosquitto Broker (port 1883) alert_system.sh
+temp_sensor.sh  ──→  Mosquitto Broker (port 1883)  ──→  alert_system.sh
   (Publisher)              (Router)                       (Subscriber)

- ~/smart-home/logs/alerts.log
+                                                               |
+                                                               v
+                                                   smart-home/logs/alerts.log
 ```

+The only thing that would change on a real device is the data source inside `temp_sensor.sh` — the broker, the subscriber, and the alert logic would work without any modification.

 ---